 Portable MRI machine from MIT is 1000x smaller, faster, and cheaper

-My PhD work was recently published as the cover story of Science Translational Medicine (full paper pdf here)!
-Here is a press package about this research.
-Feel free to reach out as well to lcolucci [at] mit [dot] edu.
+My PhD work was published as the cover story of Science Translational Medicine (full paper pdf here).

-Download all the multimedia materials and accompanying captions/credits here: Dropbox folder
+Download photos/videos and accompanying captions here: Dropbox folder

 Read this MIT blog post I wrote about what it means to do non-imaging MRI: “What’s an MRI without the I?”